 In 2013, Hancock was named Final Four Most Outstanding Player after he led Louisville to the national championship.
 In a weird twist, Louisville was later stripped of its national title because of rules violations, but Hancock and a group of other players sued the NCAA, won, and his MOP and the team's tournament records stayed in place.
 But not the title.

 Location: Minneapolis, Minnesota

 Key players: Jalen Suggs, Chet Holmgren

 The 2019-20 Minnehaha Academy team didn't need a state tournament to tell us what we already knew — they just don't make high school basketball teams like this very often.

-Minnehaha featured a pair of future NBA draft lottery picks in future Gonzaga star Jalen Suggs and 2021 Gatorade Player of the Year Chet Holmgren, a 7-foot center who could be the No. 1 overall pick in the 2022 NBA draft.
+Minnehaha featured a pair of future NBA draft lottery picks in future Gonzaga star Jalen Suggs and 2021 Gatorade Player of the Year Chet Holmgren, a 7-foot center.

 Minnehaha won its third state championship in four years in 2021.
 They likely would have won four straight state championships if the 2019-20 season hadn't gotten shut down.